keanehatescoding/strathmore_docs/First year Second Semester Notes/Computer Networks/Data Link Layer.md

 IEEE 802.3
 An Ethernet frame looks like this:
 The frame header consist of:
-1. __Preamble__ - this part of the <abbr title="Protcol Defined Unit">PDU</abbr> is used for synchronization between the clock of the transmitter and receiver.
+1. __Preamble__ - this part of the <abbr title="Protcol Defined Unit">PDU</abbr> is used for synchronization between the clock of the transmitter and receiver. it is 7 bytes long
 2. <abbr title="Start Frame delimeter">SFD</abbr> - this denotes the beginning of the frame.
 3. __Destination MAC Address__ - 6 bytes since a mac address is 48 bits.
 4. __Source mac Address__ - 6 bytes